-Put Sisters Doll in front of an audience and that’s where these guys shine… the stage is where they command attention.
+This put Sisters Doll in front of an audience and that’s where these guys shine… the stage is where they command attention.
 “We leave everything on the stage every time we perform,” says Brennan.
 “We pride ourselves on putting on the best show we can no matter how big or small the audience is.
 We run a professional show and a high energy intense rock show that helps separate us from the rest of the bands in the scene.
 We want people to escape reality when they come and watch us, we want them to be worn out from having a good time and forget about all their life problems when they enter our world of the Dollhouse.”

 Their mission to impress is certainly winning them a legion of fans from the public – the ‘doll army’ as their ardent and loyal fans are aptly called – and from critics alike.
 Silver Tiger Media describing how the band “absolutely slayed their set and set the bar way up aloft any who would dare follow” when reviewing their support set with LA Guns in Melbourne.

 So why glam rock?
 “We really just wanted to do something different, we wanted to be unique for our generation,” said Bryce.
 “We wanted to be a band that put on a show and be a band that people remembered.”